c1nderscript/auto-merger/README.md

   executing `setup-env.sh` when you need to bypass safety checks.
 - `check-log-size.sh` &mdash; Reports the size of `/var/log/force-merge.log` and
   warns if the file should be rotated.
 Useful for weekly maintenance.
+- `rotate-log-if-needed.sh` &mdash; Calls `logrotate` when the log exceeds 100MB using the provided configuration.

 ## Configuration Options